 When it comes to active shooter preparedness, one of the most impactful actions a business can take is investing in reliable, easy-to-use mass notification software.
 Sending out communications that relay vital information is perhaps the most effective way to keep your people safe.

 An emergency communication system should meet the following criteria:

-- Intuitive interface: easily send out alerts
+- Intuitive interface: send out alerts with ease

 - Two-way messaging: allow your people to reply with status updates